 I’ve finally caught up with season three of Chuck — way late, as usual.
-After promising developments in the show’s second year, I hoped it would continue its steady improvement, but season three turned out to be a kludge — not without its charms and high points, but ultimately feeling pretty seat-of-the-pants, and with some highly disappointing flaws.
+After promising developments in the show’s second year, I hoped it would continue its steady improvement, but season three turned out to be a kludge.
+It’s not without its charms and high points, but ultimately feels pretty seat-of-the-pants, and with some highly disappointing flaws.

 It’s the usual mix of campy spy action and loopy comedy, but the quality backslides in season three.
 The overarching through-line is a flimsy moving target, and the Buy More shenanigans — particularly the lame “Jeffster” subplots — are more and more distracting.
-Especially disappointing, though, is the show’s handling of female characters — never a strength of Chuck, but at its worst here.
+Especially disappointing, though, is the show’s handling of female characters, never a strength of Chuck, but even worse here.
 In order to make Chuck more heroic, Sarah (Yvonne Strahovski) is simply reduced, a shadow of her former ass-kicking self; even Morgan gets more glory this year than Sarah does.
-Worse still is the plight of poor Ellie, who’s saddled with scene after thankless scene of worry for Chuck — when she isn’t getting relentlessly lied to by friends and enemies alike.
+Worse still is the plight of poor Ellie, who’s saddled with scene after thankless scene of worry for Chuck — and that’s when she isn’t getting relentlessly lied to by friends and enemies alike.
 Would it kill the show to give these characters some time to shine?